-4d: Accepts Constructive Feedback Student teacher is defensive about mentor and supervisor feedback and does not use information to improve performance. and supervisor feedback but does Student teacher accepts mentor and supervisor feedback and uses information to improve performance.
+4d: Accepts Constructive Feedback C. II.
+1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Student teacher listens to mentor and supervisor feedback but does not use information to improve performance.
+Student teacher accepts mentor and supervisor feedback and uses information to improve performance.
 Student teacher seeks mentor and supervisor feedback and consistently incorporates information to improve performance.
-4e: Exhibits Professional Demeanor Student teacher exhibits unprofessional demeanor with regard to dress, language, etc. Student teacher exhibits professional demeanor with regard to dress, language, etc. Student teacher is a role model for students and peers with regard to professional demeanor.
-4f: Exhibits Professional Responsibility Student teacher is not a responsible professional: exhibits poor attendance/lateness/ disrespect for students, colleagues and/or parents. students, colleagues and/or Student teacher exhibits professional responsibility in attendance, punctuality, confidentiality, and relationships with students, colleagues and parents Student teacher is a role model of professional responsibility in attendance, punctuality, confidentiality, and relationships with students, colleagues and parents.
-4g: Works Cooperatively with Other Professionals Student teacher's relationships with colleagues are negative or insensitive.
-Student teacher does not participate in school activities school activities only when Student teacher maintains positive relationship with colleagues and seeks opportunities to participate in school activities.
-Student teacher helps to build collaborative relationships with colleagues and contributes to school Domain 5: Assessment Unsatisfactory: Unacceptable Basic: Novice Student Teacher Proficient: Effective Student Teacher Distinguished: Advanced Student Teacher 5a.
-Uses a variety of assessments to plan or adjust instruction or activities Student teacher uses a limited range of assessments and does not use the information gathered from assessments to plan or adjust instruction or activities. adjust instruction or activities for whole class and/or individual students.
-Student teacher uses information from multiple pre- assessments, formative and summative assessments including, informal, alternative, and standard, to plan or adjust instruction for whole class and Student teacher consistently uses information from multiple pre- assessments, formative and summative assessments including, informal, alternative, and
+4e: Exhibits Professional Demeanor Student teacher exhibits unprofessional demeanor with regard to dress, language, etc. Student teacher has to be reminded of appropriate professional demeanor with regard to dress, language, etc. Student teacher exhibits professional demeanor with regard to dress, language, etc. Student teacher is a role model for students and peers with regard to professional demeanor.
+4f: Exhibits Professional Responsibility exhibits poor attendance/lateness/ Student teacher needs to be reminded of professional responsibilities, such as poor attendance/lateness/ disrespect to students, colleagues and/or parents.
+Student teacher exhibits professional responsibility in attendance, punctuality, confidentiality, and relationships with students, colleagues and parents.
+Student teacher is a role model of professional responsibility in attendance, punctuality, confidentiality, and relationships with students, colleagues and parents. not participate in school activities Student teacher's relationships with colleagues are cordial.
+Student teacher participates in school activities only when asked.
+Student teacher maintains positive relationship with colleagues and seeks opportunities to participate in school activities.
+Student teacher helps to build collaborative relationships with colleagues and contributes to school activities.
+Domain 5: Assessment Unsatisfactory: Unacceptable Basic: Novice Student Teacher Proficient: Effective Student Teacher Distinguished: Advanced Student Teacher 5a.
+Uses a variety of assessments to plan or adjust instruction or activities not use the information gathered Student teacher uses a limited range of assessments to plan or adjust instruction or activities for whole class and/or individual students.
+Student teacher uses information from multiple pre- assessments, formative and summative assessments including, informal, alternative, and standard, to plan or adjust Student teacher consistently uses information from multiple preassessments, formative and summative assessments including, informal, alternative, and